xp44mm/FSharpCompiler.Docs/FSharpCompiler.Docs/Compilers/Expression Simplification and Differentiation.md

                                 simpProd (e2, simpDeriv e1))
 ```

-These measures produce a significant improvement over the previous naive approach, but they don't place the result in a normal form, as the following shows:
+These measures produce a significant improvement over the previous naïve approach, but they don't place the result in a normal form, as the following shows:

 ```F#
 > simpDeriv e3;;